 Benefit Increase Features

-Based on a $23/hour cost for non-professional personal care at home ($23 is the median cost according to Genworth’s 2019 study), the average WS initial maximum daily benefit of $156.47 would cover 6.8 hours of care per day at issue, whereas the typical NWS initial daily maximum of $162.94 would cover 7.1 hours of care per day, as shown in Table 14.
+Based on a $24/hour cost for non-professional personal care at home ($24 is the median cost according to Genworth’s 2020 Cost of Care Survey), the average WS initial maximum daily benefit of $148.90 would cover 6.2 hours of such care per day at issue, whereas the typical NWS initial daily maximum of $163.60 would cover 6.8 hours of such care per day, as shown in Table 14.
 This year’s higher cost (the hourly cost was $23 in 2019) contributed to the decrease in the number of initial covered hours from 6.8 (WS) and 7.1 (NWS) last year.

 Table 14 shows calculations for 3 different assumptions relative to benefit increase features: